|

 that has vast experience and a wealth of knowledge on the projects, Summit

-Hydro, rather than taking the current approach.
+Hydro, rather than taking the current offensive approach.

 Developing small hydro projects successfully is extremely difficult, time